Core Curriculum (Effective Fall 2013)

 The Core Curriculum

 “A liberal arts education is a celebration of learning that encompasses pretty much everything: the arts and the humanities, the social sciences and the ‘hard’ sciences, business training and other professional studies.
 It grounds us in a sound understanding of our own culture and history, but also makes us aware and tolerant of the histories and cultures of others.
-Liberal learning seeks to emphasize the growth of intellectual self-reliance and independence while encouraging cooperative endeavor.
+Liberal learning seeks to emphasize the growth of intellectual self-reliance and independence while encouraging cooperative endeavors.
 It is the competence to think, analyze and understand independently.” - Former AUC President Thomas Bartlett

 Goals and Objectives